postmanlabs/labs-docs/src/pages/docs/running-collections/working-with-data-files.md

 ![Data File Preview](https://assets.postman.com/postman-docs/preview-data-file.jpg)

-Click __Run using data files__ to begin the run with the values from the file.
+Select __Run using data files__ to begin the run with the values from the file.

 > * You can try out the steps in this page by first importing [the sample collection](https://assets.postman.com/postman-docs/58533790.json)—download and import it into Postman using the __Import__ button at the top left.
 > ![Import Collection](https://assets.postman.com/postman-docs/collection-import-file-v8.jpg)